devPach4545/CSE284/README.md

 ### GERMLINE (In Progress)
 - To be completed by teammate
 - Will produce % shared IBD length per pair for direct comparison with PI_HAT
+- SO THIS ONE IS NOT INSTALLED ON DATAHUB, WE ARE WORKING TO GET IT INSTALLED AND RUN IT